Home » Holidays Seasonal » Christmas Carousel Horse | Bouncy Horse

 Let’s Try This Again

-If you're an observant person, you may recognize this red and white garland from the materials photo.
+If you’re observant, you may recognize this red and white garland from the materials photo.
 The garland was very long, so I folded it and then twisted it.
 Then, it was secured with a hot glue gun.
-I haven't mentioned it, but I use a Ryobi battery-operated glue gun.
-It's very handy when working indoors or outdoors where you don't have access to electricity.
+I haven’t mentioned it but use a Ryobi battery-operated glue gun.
+It’s convenient when working indoors or outdoors where you don’t have access to electricity.

 The weather turned cold.
 I had to bring Jolly inside.
 The images aren’t the best quality.

-When I went back to Hobby Lobby to get more items to cover up the hand grip and footrest hole, I found a bag of assorted red sequins!
-I felt there was too much white left on the saddle and blanket.
-The blanket was outlined with more red glittered ribbon.
+When I went back to Hobby Lobby to get more items to cover the hand grip and footrest hole, I found a bag of assorted red sequins!
+I felt there was too much white left on the saddle and blanket, so I outlined the blanket with more red glittered ribbon.
 The sequins were perfect for the small divots on the saddle.

 Another floral pick was used on the bouncy horse’s joints to cover up the wooden dowel rods.